langurmonkey/website-source/content/blog/2021/chip8-spec.md

 Looking for new projects to sharpen my Rust skills, I came across a Reddit post where someone mentioned [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8). **CHIP-8 is an interpreted low-level programming language and virtual machine** specification that is very commonly used as a "Hello world!" project of sorts for people to get their feet wet with emulator programming.
 It is simple enough to be able to implement a fully-featured emulator in a couple of sessions, but it has all the key parts of a real machine, to the point that are many [projects](https://www.instructables.com/CHIP-8-and-the-Pocket-Mini-Computer/) that implement CHIP-8 directly in hardware.

 I have since implemented my own CHIP-8 emulator in Rust (see [repository here](https://gitlab.com/langurmonkey/rchip8)) with support for sound, display scaling, configurable colors, and more.
 But this text is not about it (I'll write about my implementation in a future post).
-Today I want to fully describe the CHIP-8 machine.
-Because I had fun implementing it, and I think it may help understand some of the instructions better with a little bit of pseudo-code.
-In this guide, every instruction comes with a pseudo-code block.
+Today I want to fully describe the CHIP-8 machine, because I had fun implementing it, and I like it so much that I want to have it here for my future reference.
+In this guide, every instruction is accompanied with a small pseudo-code block to help understand the interpreter's intended behavior to the more technically inclined reader.

 The CHIP-8 specification document I used as reference to implement my version is [Cowgod's Chip-8 technical reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).
-In this post I'll do something similar.

 <!--more-->